astik/experiment-zipkin/README.md

 Zipkin is an answer to this problem.
 Zipkin allows tracing calls into a distributed system.

+This project is not at all about ho to manage system element, it is only about connectivity between those components.

 ## ROADMAP

 - HTTP call